Parents’ Information

 Security

 During school hours it is only possible to enter via the West Avenue entrance.
-Please sign in as soon as you enter the building.
+Please use the telecom button on the gate and the office staff will allow you access.

 Safety